candyriver/MicroPython-FOC/README.md

 # MicroPython-FOC
-Unofficial port of simplefoc  to  micropython
+Port of simplefoc  to  micropython